Academic Quiz Team

 Harding University College of Pharmacy NCPA Student Chapter (Graduate - Professional Organization Only)

 The purpose of the Harding University College of Pharmacy NCPA Student Chapter is to provide a forum for pharmacy students to learn about the many career opportunities available in independent pharmacy practice.
 The objectives of the student chapter are: to promote the pharmacy profession and the role of independent pharmacy in the health care system; to maintain and expand educational programs, to strengthen student members' professional, business, and leadership abilities, and to encourage emphasis on the practical realities of modern community pharmacy practice; to provide effective support and sponsorship of programs which encourage careers in independent pharmacy practice; to promote communication and mutual understanding among health professionals in areas affecting the practice and education of these disciplines; and to educate the public on the proper use of prescription and non-prescription medication and on the pharmacist's role in providing patient care.
-Contact Dr. Tim Howard or Dr. Jeff Mercer.
+Contact Dr. Ashley Earley, Dr. Tim Howard or Dr. MaRanda Sanders.

 Harding University College of Pharmacy Student Society of Health-System Pharmacy (Graduate - Professional Organization Only)

 The mission of Harding University College of Pharmacy Student Society of Health-System Pharmacy (HUCOP SSHP) is to increase awareness of the myriad pharmacy practice areas available in health-systems, provide students information regarding residency training, and encourage membership and participation in state and national health-system organizations.
 Organizational goals include fostering student leadership, promotion of safe medication use and service to the community, as well as development of strong student advocates for our profession.
-Contact Dr. Rayanne Story.
+Contact Dr. Sarah Griffin or Dr. Rayanne Story.

 Harding University Family and Consumer Sciences Student Association